s-leroux/Pegparse/README.md

     )
 ```

-Now, insteat of creating an array of characters, Pegparse will now create a string when
+Now, instead of creating an array of characters, Pegparse will create a string when
 reducing the _value_ and _quoted-string_ rules.

 The result of parsing the test string is now: